 Extraction (surgical or non-surgical) is the only solution.

 This one is tricky.

-That said, if you or your child already has braces, that pain might still be there.
+If you or your child already have braces, that pain might remain.
 Braces of all types forcefully move teeth.
 That’s going to cause some tension.

 If the braces are recent, try to wait out the pain for a few days.
 If it’s genuinely unbearable, ask the dentist for further options.